ryanstrattic/server-setup/README.md

 sudo apt-get install sendmail #THIS IS NTO OWRKING :/

+** For low RAM servers, need swap file to stop shit crashing when memory maxes out: ** sudo fallocate -l 2G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile sudo swapon -s sudo nano /etc/fstab
+	# add this new line to the end of the file to make it reload on reboot
+	/swapfile none swap sw 0 0

 Add custom 404 (and 500/502/503/504) page to Varnish block - see Pressabl

 Shouldn't add root key to external server - found near beginning of instructions